We support our communities through community participation, employing and supporting local, fundraising, volunteering and sponsorships.

 We’re looking forward to seeing what the next season brings for the club.
 Go Blue Boars!

-Fyfe has had a presence in Chinchilla and Roma for over ten years and were delighted to exhibit at the 2021 Chinchilla Careers Expo.
+Fyfe has had a presence in Chinchilla and Roma for over ten years and were delighted to exhibit at the 2023 Chinchilla Careers Fair.
 Fyfe had the opportunity to speak to high school students from years 10 to 12 from several surrounding towns about a career in surveying.
 The students were keen to explore our high-tech equipment and learn about the many aspects of surveying and geospatial science.

 This event was an excellent way to support and promote career paths to students in the regional communities in which we live and work.